pygmyperch/DRsims/README.md

 \
 The top directory DRsimulations/ contains shell scripts to run replicates for each simulation model,<br />
-bin/ that contains functions and scripts used to run SLiM, process the data and generate the figures<br />
+and bin/ that contains functions and scripts used to run SLiM, process the data and generate the figures<br />

 \
-Move DRsimulations/ to your working directory, then simply run:
+cd into DRsimulations/ then simply run:

 ```
 ./run_NeXXX_SXX_MXX_CXXX.sh